dibalokechanda/dibalokechanda.github.io/_posts/2023-12-17-Prerequisites-for-Convex-Optimization-blog.md

 Two key things about the gradient of a function:

 - The gradient points to the direction of the steepest ascent.
-Additionally, $-\nabla f(\mathbf{x})$ is the direction of the steepest ascent.
+Additionally, $-\nabla f(\mathbf{x})$ is the direction of the steepest descent.

 - The gradient vectors are always orthogonal to the contour lines.